 External professional activities for pay, even when they do not result in a financial conflict of interest, may constitute a conflict of commitment if they involve an inordinate investment of time or are conducted at times which interfere with the fulfillment of teaching, scholarship, and service responsibilities of faculty or the primary professional activities of staff.
 These activities must be reported in advance for administrative review as described below.

 B) Policy on Conflict of Interest

 All members of the faculty and professional staff must arrange their professional activities and financial interests to avoid circumstances that compromise, may involve the potential for compromising, or may have the appearance of compromising their objectivity in fulfilling their professional responsibilities, whether due to financial or personal conflict of interest.
-In addition, there are specific University policies on conflict of interest for federally sponsored projects, Policy 1403 for projects sponsored by the Public Health Service and Policy 1404 for all other federally sponsored projects.
+In addition, there are specific University policies on conflict of interest for federally sponsored projects, Policy 1403 for Conflict of Interest on Federally Sponsored Projects-Sponsored by Public Health Services (PHS) and Policy 1404 for all other federally sponsored projects.